ExtendJ/Regression-Tests/README.md

 test directory.
 3. The Test class is run with `stdout` redirected to the `out` file in the `tmp` directory, and `stderr` redirected to the `err` file in the `tmp` directory.
+4. If the `err` file is non-empty: if the current compiler is ExtendJ, the error output is compared to the test file `extendj.err.expected`.
+Otherwise, it is compared to `err.expected`.
-4. If the `err` file is non-empty, the test case fails.
-The `out` file is compared to the `out.expected` file located in the test directory.
+5. If the `err` file is empty, then the `out` file is compared to the file `out.expected`.

 Each test can be configured to halt at any of the above steps by using the `result` option in the `Test.properties` file: